MariannBea/MariannBea.github.io/_posts/2021-09-23-covid-impact-on-education.md

 After downloading the data, the first thing that I did was open the district and program information files and look at them.
 I also opened a random selection of the district files.
 My first impression of the data was that it was very well structured, and there seemed to be very little missing data.

-The district file contained the most missing data.
-Quite a few of the districts had no demographic information at all.
-My first inclination was to disregard these districts.
-However, sometimes the pattern in which data is missing can also give valuable information.
-For example, perhaps most of the communities that are missing demographic information use the most online resources.
-That might be a clue that the most affluent districts removed their demographic information before it was shared.
-I decided to keep the data and analyze these districts as a separate group in some analyses.
-Looking next at the program data, I noticed that a few of the programs in the program data were missing information about what sector they served and their function.
-Most of the programs that were missing this data were general programs like Youtube and Adobe that are used by most people.
-It didn't seem like this missing information would affect the results as much as the missing demographics information.

-Finally, I opened a random selection of the engagement data.
-Based on the files I opened, it appeared that there was information from every day of the year.
-Each of the files had complete data for days, program id and percent access, and all had left the engagement index field blank when the percent access was zero for the day.
-There were vast differences in the program use between the different files I opened.

 From just this quick glance at the data, here are some questions that I would like to investigate:

 *  How does engagement change during online and offline learning?
 *  Does engagement have an effect on student achievement levels?
 *  How were student achievement levels affected by periods of online learning?